 With increased competition in energy trading, the Group is ready to invest in new businesses and develop new products or services that complement traditional ones, promoting synergies with the existing businesses and customer base.
-After careful evaluation of the electricity market and entry barriers, the Group is ready to start electricity trading in its geographically closest markets - the Nordic countries, Poland and Lithuania, offering existing products.
+After careful evaluation of the electricity market and entry barriers, the Group is ready to start power trading also in Poland, offering products already existing in the home market.
+In addition, the Group plans to grow significantly and diversify generation portfolio with wind and solar capacities.
+There is a plan in a pipeline to launch solar and wind generation capacities in the Baltics.
+Besides, there is an upcoming line of new products related to microgeneration, electrification and energy efficiency to be introduced in the home market - in the Baltics.
+As part of electromobility activities, the Group is successfully expanding electric car charging points in the Baltics.
 The Group may also face risks related to failure to introduce new technology and new products, given the rapid evolution of the energy sector.